giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

 } // end if
 ```

 Notice the use of the hook `__residualGives__` in the above code snippet.
-It returns what the offer, whose logic is currently execute, will give when reposted.
-By default, this is simply what the offer was originally giving, minus what it is giving to the the taker in the current offer logic's execution.
+It returns what the offer, whose logic is currently executed, will give when reposted.
+By default, this is simply what the offer was originally giving, minus what it gave to the the taker after %%`makerExecute`|makerExecute%%.

 We cannot use `__residualWants__` to deduce how much token the other offer should want because we cannot assume both `STABLE1` and `STABLE2` have the same decimals (we only assume here that they have the same value with respect to `BASE`).
+We could zero pad or truncate but it's more elegant to compute the new %%wants|wants%% based on the new %%gives|gives%% with the constraint wish to preserve the [entailed price](../../contracts/technical-references/taking-and-making-offers/offer-list.md#wants-gives-and-entailed-price).

 ### Retracting uncollateralized offer on the fly

 During the offer logic's execution it might be that the taken offer does not repost itself on the book.
 This may happen for the following reasons:
 * the offer was completely filled
 * the offer is partially filled but its residual is below the offer list's %%density|density%%.
-* the offer no longer has enough %%provision|provision%% because Mangrove's %%gasprice|gasprice%% is above offer's gasprice.
+* the offer no longer has enough %%provision|provision%%.
+This last case may occur if one is reposting an offer that has failed (because a part of the provision was turned into a bounty), or because Mangrove's %%gasprice|gasprice%% is now above the offer's gasprice (because Mangrove updated its gasprice after the offer was last posted).

 In each of this cases we wish to retract the other offer from the book, so we continue our hook with: